 Prepare for translating and notarizing all the documents.

-It costs 350 Kn (46 Euros) for a temporary stay permit, 240 Kn (32 Euros) for a biometric residence card, 70 Kn (9 Euros) for administrative fees for the issuance of the same card, which totals 670 Kn (87 Euros).
+It costs 350 Kn (46 Euros) for a temporary stay permit, 240 Kn (32 Euros) for a biometric residence card, and 70 Kn (9 Euros) for administrative fees for the issuance of the same card, which totals 670 Kn (87 Euros).

 If you need a visa to enter Croatia in the first place and, instead of submitting the application at the local police station, you need to visit a diplomatic mission/consular post, the costs will be a bit higher: 420 Kn (55 Euros) for a temporary stay permit, 460 Kn (61 Euro) for the visa, and 310 Kn (41 Euro) for the biometric residence card, which totals to 1.190 Kn (157 Euros).